Jose-Pereira/data_jobs/README.md

 python main.py custom_config.json
 ```

+### Initial Run vs. Subsequent Runs

+- **Initial Run**: When first executed (no existing database), the scraper will gather all active job listings regardless of posting date.
+- **Subsequent Runs**: After the initial run, the scraper will only collect jobs posted within the timeframe specified by the `timespan` parameter in your config.

 ## GitHub Actions Automation

 This project includes a GitHub Actions workflow that runs the scraper daily and commits the results to the repository.
 The workflow is defined in `.github/workflows/linkedin_scraper.yml`.

 The workflow:
-1. Runs daily at 8:00 AM UTC
+1. Runs daily at 4:00 AM UTC
 2. Sets up Python
 3. Installs dependencies
 4. Creates a config file